ONSdigital/dp-dd-react-app/README.md

 Kick off local dev server with:
 ```
-npm start
+./run.sh
 ```

-It will host the application (on `:20040`), auto-build and reload on file changes using.
+It will host the application, auto-build and reload on file changes using.
+By default it uses `:20040` but will accept another port as an argument, eg `./run.sh 9000`.

 ...or just build the files with
 ```